Short course

 Course Director

-Kelsey Hegarty is an academic general practitioner who holds the joint Chair in Family Violence Prevention at the University of Melbourne and the Royal Women's Hospital.
-She leads a Centre of Research Excellence to promote Safer Families, and she co-chairs the Melbourne Research Alliance to End Violence against Women (MAEVe).
-Her research includes establishing the evidence base for interventions to prevent violence against women, educational and complex interventions around identification of domestic and family violence in primary care settings, and early intervention with men, women and children exposed to abuse.
-Kelsey has taught extensively at both an undergraduate and postgraduate level in medicine.
+Kelsey Hegarty holds the joint Chair in Family Violence Prevention at the University of Melbourne and the Royal Women's Hospital.
+She leads a Centre of Research Excellence to promote Safer Families, and co-chairs the Melbourne Research Alliance to End Violence against Women (MAEVe).
+Her research includes establishing the evidence base for interventions to prevent violence against women, and interventions around identification of domestic and family violence in primary care settings.

 Scholar - Safer Families Centre of Research Excellence

 Renee is a nurse, lecturer and research scholar.
 She is undertaking her PhD with the Department of General Practice, The University of Melbourne.
 Her research involves the co-design of a technological resource for family violence for Aboriginal and Torres Strait Islanders.
 Renee has taught extensively in the undergraduate and post-graduate level in nursing and in health research.
-She is a member of MAEVe and Deputy Chair of the Board for The Centre Against Sexual and Family Violence, located in Geelong.
+She is a member of MAEVe and Deputy Chair of the Board for The Centre Against Sexual and Family Violence.

 Fees